ndesamuelmbah/raspberry_pi_my_device_trackers/Readme.md

 Finally, run
 `python capture_video_with_sensor.py debug`
 Note thave videos will be saved in your project directory and you may need to clean up occationally.

+## Object Detection
+I have added some extra files related to object detection.
+Those files can be found in  `object_detection` folder.
+You can use those file for learning how to detect object.
+The code in this section is intended to be used to detect specific objects in the camera.

+One could easily update the `capture_video_with_sensor.py` script to capture motion when specific objects are detected.
+You do this be specifying the specific object names in the `get_detected_objects`  like `get_detected_objects(img,0.45,0.2, objects=['person','bicycle'])`.
+See `object_detection/coco.names` for a full list of 91 object types that can be detected.
+[This YouTube Video](https://www.youtube.com/watch?v=iOTWZI4RHA8) got me started with the motion detection piece.

 ## Contributing
 PRs are welcome.
 Propose ways to improve this.
 It is my pleasure.